Why is Ethanol Important?

 Ethanol industry jobs have proven to be stable, well-paid, fulfilling and safe.

 Feeding the World

 Ethanol plants make more than fuel.
 They generate highly nutritious animal feed.
 1/3 of every bushel processed by a plant is used to make animal feed.
 Ethanol uses only the starch in the grain.
 Protein, fat and fiber components are made into animal feed, such as distillers grains.
-In 2015, the industry produced an estimated 40 million metric tons of feed.
-That’s the equivalent of producing nearly 50 billion quarter-pound hamburger patties – or seven patties for every person on the planet!
+In 2016, the industry produced an estimated 42 million metric tons of feed.

 2014 saw the first commercial scale cellulosic ethanol production facilities become a reality, with the opening of several facilities in Iowa and Kansas.

-Cellulosic ethanol promises to reduce greenhouse gas emissions by up to 110% compared with gasoline.
+Cellulosic and advanced biofuels promise to reduce greenhouse gas emissions by up to 110% compared with gasoline.
 Many of these plants will also produce electricity.